Palliative Care

 Providing Comfort and Support

 Palliative care brings physical and emotional support to patients with severe or chronic illnesses.
-It focuses on treating the symptoms of a condition to provide pain relief and improve the patient’s quality of life.
+It can be a part of a patient’s treatment plan at any stage of an illness – it simply means that any treatment should prioritize comfort and quality of life.

 Learn more about comfort-first care.